The smell reached Ji-yoo before the food did.

 Alessia had not picked up her fork.
 She was sitting across from Ji-yoo, her hands flat on the table, her blue eyes fixed on the plate in front of her.

 "You haven't eaten in two days.
 Your blood sugar is probably in the basement.
 If you pass out from hypoglycemia, I am not catching you.
-My ribs won't allow it."
+My hands are full with this fork," Ji-yoo fired, dark humor crackling through medical authority

 Alessia looked at her plate.
 Then at Hua, who was standing at the end of the table, still and silent, her face carefully neutral.